wp-plugins/unified-logging/Readme.txt

 To signup for a free account go to https://portal.unifiedlogging.com/signup/

-After signing up visit your profile page (https://portal.unifiedlogging.com/profile/) and retrieve your submission url, access key and secret key then input these into the "setting" page after the plugin is activated.
+After signing up visit your profile page (https://portal.unifiedlogging.com/profile/) and retrieve your submission url, access key and secret key then input these into the "Settings" page after the plugin is activated.

 More info can be found at: http://blog.unifiedlogging.com/getting-started-with-unified-logging-wordpress-plugin/